 Quintillion, headquartered in Anchorage, Alaska, is a private operator offering wholesale capacity on its system.

-Matt Peterson, Vice President Network Management, is a +20-year veteran in telecommunications and Alaska operations.
+Matt Peterson, Chief Technology Officer, is a +20-year veteran in telecommunications and Alaska operations.
 Matt’s career includes a leadership role with one of Alaska’s largest telecommunications companies, and critical network planning and systems engineering in the defense and space industry.
 Under Peterson’s management, Quintillion will operate the most resilient network of its kind.